 (2) A former authorisation in force immediately before the commencement day, is, on and after the commencement day, to be taken to be an authority as defined in section 5 granted on the commencement day and Part 2 applies, with any necessary modifications, to that authority.

-7 On the date as at which this reprint was prepared, the Public Health (Consequential Provisions) Act 2016 Pt.
+7 On the date as at which this compilation was prepared, the Public Health (Consequential Provisions) Act 2016 Pt.
 5 Div.
 16 had not come into operation.
 It reads as follows:

 Part 5 — Other Acts amended